yermilov/coursera.regmods-012/report.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-As we can see, besides transmission information, number of cylinders and gross horsepower pass sygnificance test.
+As we can see, besides transmission information, adding number of cylinders and gross horsepower pass sygnificance test.
 Now, let's check if interactions between these values are significant:

 ```r